With summer ending in Circleville, now is a great time to get ahead on air conditioner maintenance.

 Related: How to Keep Your Air Conditioner from Failing

-Some of the work we complete includes:
+Some of the work we perform involves:

-• Inspecting the blower, motor, drain line and coils
+• Viewing the blower, motor, drain line and coils

-• Confirming pressure and temperature
+• Watching pressure and temperature

-• Examining lines, refrigerant amounts and connections
+• Reviewing lines, refrigerant totals and connections

-You can still have maintenance done this fall—and we can get your furnace prepared for heating season too.
+There’s still time to have a tune-up done this fall—and we can get your furnace ready for heating season too.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-You’ll only need a few things:
+You’ll only need a couple of tools:

 • Wet-dry vacuum and hose with a soft brush attachment